ctools/ctools/doc/source/users/reference_manual/ctbkgcube.rst

 an input file.
 The input model is used to predict the expected number of background counts in each background cube bin.

-ctbkgcube requires on input the event list or observation definition file that has been used in the generation of the counts cube using :doc:`ctbin`.
+:ref:`ctbkgcube` requires on input the event list or observation definition file that has been used in the generation of the counts cube using :doc:`ctbin`.

 To assure consistency between an existing counts cube and the